divvun/ci-divvun-api/README.md

 # Deployment to API Server

-In this folder (deployment) adjust paths to installation folder in divvun-api.server, then run `./build_artifact.sh` and transfer the resulting dist.tar.gz to the deployment server.
+In this folder (deployment) adjust paths to installation folder in divvun-api.server, then run `./build_artifact.sh`.

-Extract the archive on the server, run `sudo install.sh` and enable/start the divvun-api systemd service.
+Create a hosts file with the contents of the server the package should be deployed to, for example: api-giellalt.uit.no ansible_user=ci host_name=api-giellalt.uit.no

+Then run `ansible-playbook -i hosts playbook.yml -vv` in this folder.

 # Downloading Speller & Grammar Archives